mathboam/metaverse-test/README.md

 - Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list

 <!-- Application Configuration -->
+To start the application locally, the development packages have to be installed by running the command below.

+yarn install
+or
+yarn

-A .env file is needed to run this application.
+A .env file is also needed to run this application.
 Inside the .env file, add the text below

 VITE_SOCKET_URL=wss://frontend-test-api.mvm-tech.xyz/ws?token=